joedolson/my-calendar/src/readme.txt

 = 2.6.0 =

+TODO: Invalid events are filtered from main view, but are still in feeds; need to filter in all views.

 * Bug fix: If category deleted, set events with that category to default cat, not cat ID 1.
 * Bug fix: Date/time comparison used front-end date value instead of dtstamp in upcoming events.
 * Bug fix: Navigation issue if beginning of week is in previous month